-Apply here for the Australian National Centre for the Public Awareness of Science International Summer Program 2019.
+Apply here for the Australian National Centre for the Public Awareness of Science Virtual Summer Program 2021.

 Films, television shows, novels, computer games and other forms of fiction can be a great way to communicate science, engage audiences with science and even to teach science creatively in the classroom.
 But how can we do this without mixing up fact and fiction?